Grigoris-kal/ForecastHub/README.md

 Scikit-learn provides machine learning components (Random Forest)

 Tkinter creates the graphical interface so you don't need to deal with code code.
-With a few clicks your data can be uploaded and downloaded.
+With a few clicks historical data can easily be uploaded and forecasts downloaded.

-The tool analyzes historical sales, detects patterns and trends, and generates forecasts with confidence intervals.
+The forecast tool analyzes historical sales, detects patterns and trends, and generates forecasts with confidence intervals.

 ## 🖱️ GUI Interface attached (No Coding Needed)
 Included within the code is a graphical interface permititng to upload and download data easily with only a few clicks.